Lahasyakr/Obj-Orient-Sftwr-Dev---CS681/HW16/README.md

 ### Why the original code is not thread-safe:
    The original implementation of the Library interface (NotThreadSafeLibrary) is not thread-safe because it allows multiple threads to access and modify the
-    Library books concurrently, without any synchronization or locking mechanisms.
+    Library "books" concurrently, without any synchronization or locking mechanisms.
 This can result in race conditions, where multiple threads modify the same data at the same time, which can lead to inconsistent data and incorrect behavior.

 ### How the code was revised to be thread-safe:
    To make the Library implementation thread-safe, the "ThreadSafeLibrary" class was created to use a ReentrantReadWriteLock.
-    The ReentrantReadWriteLock provides a way to allow multiple threads to read the shared resource i.e library books variable simultaneously while ensuring that only one thread can modify the library books at a time.
+    The ReentrantReadWriteLock provides a way to allow multiple threads to read the shared resource i.e library's "books" variable simultaneously while ensuring that only one thread can modify the library books at a time.
     The addBook() and removeBook() methods use the writeLock() method to acquire a write lock, which ensures that only one thread can modify the books variable at a time.
 The getBooks() method uses the readLock() method to acquire a read lock, which allows multiple threads to read the